The Ultimate Guide to Canadian Payroll Year-End

 5. Unreported payments

-Includes unreported salary and wages such as bonuses, commissions and cash payments to employees that must be included on a T4 tax slip.
+Includes unreported salary and wages such as bonuses, commissions, and cash payments to employees that must be included on a T4 tax slip.

 6. Travel expenses and allowances

-In order to be treated as non-taxable, travel expenses and allowances must be reasonable and clearly validated as business expenses that primarily benefit the organization.
+To be treated as non-taxable, travel expenses and allowances must be reasonable and clearly validated as business expenses that primarily benefit the organization.

 7. Reclassification of employee status